SASEC SPS-TBT Diagnostic Study for India: National Validation Meeting

 11 Dec 2017

-India’s Department of Commerce, Ministry of Commerce and Industry, together with the Asian Development Bank (ADB), held a National Validation Meeting with public- and private-sector stakeholders on New Delhi, India, to share the draft final findings and recommendations of the sanitary-phytosanitary (SPS) and technical barriers to trade (TBT) national diagnostic study for India.
+India’s Department of Commerce, Ministry of Commerce and Industry, together with the Asian Development Bank (ADB), held a National Validation Meeting with public- and private-sector stakeholders on 11 December 2017 in New Delhi, India, to share the draft final findings and recommendations of the sanitary-phytosanitary (SPS) and technical barriers to trade (TBT) national diagnostic study for India.
 This diagnostic study was launched at a national consultation meeting in November 2016, under the trade facilitation agenda of the South Asia Subregional Economic Cooperation (SASEC) Program.
 The validation meeting provided the opportunity for stakeholder comments and feedback on findings of the diagnostic study.

 Given the reduction in tariffs over the last 30 years due to multilateral and bilateral obligations as well as autonomous economic liberalization, increasing importance is being directed toward addressing non-tariff measures (NTMs), which occur frequently in the form of standards and technical regulations, especially SPS and TBT.
 Accordingly, SASEC members agreed to develop mutual cooperation processes in the diverse and challenging area of SPS-TBT-related issues to address SPS- TBT barriers.
 As a first step, national diagnostic studies are under preparation in Bangladesh, Bhutan, India, Maldives, Nepal, and Sri Lanka.
 Wide-based stakeholder validation meetings are being held in each country as the draft final reports become available.